 - 1. Discipline student in accordance with the school's discipline plan.
-Device may be confiscated or possession prohibited on school campus for a period of time. - Discipline of a student up to and including out-of-school suspension for a period up to three (3) days for a first offense.
-Device may be confiscated or possession prohibited on school campus for a period of time. - 3.2 Out-of-school suspension of the student for a period up to and including ten (10) days for each subsequent offense.
+Device may be confiscated or possession prohibited on school campus for a period of time. - 2.
 Depending on the degree of the offense in the use/possession of the electronic device, a student may receive an out-of-school suspension period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion.
-The device may be confiscated or possession prohibitied on campus for a period of time.

-- 4. 3 Notification of law enforcement as necessary - 5.
-4 Notification of the parents/guardians of the discipline and their right to receive the device confiscated at the earliest opportunity.
+The device may be confiscated or possession prohibited on campus for a period of time. - 3.
+Notification of law enforcement as necessary - 4.
+Notification of the parents/guardians of the discipline and their right to receive the device confiscated at the earliest opportunity.